geddar/Interactive-change-point-detection/README.md

 # Interactive-change-point-detection
+A repository for user friendly change point detection using an optimisation approach and Bayesian statistics.
-A repository for the work produced during my maters thesis [1] on the optimisation and Bayesian approaches.
+This work was produced during my maters thesis [1] where a comparison between the twp appoaches was studied.

 The work is based on development from other contributers, where _Ruptures_ by Truonga et al. (based on work [2] forms a foundation for the optimisation approach.
 The repository
 _bayesian_changepoint_detection_ by Johannes Kulick (besed on work by Fearnhead [3]) forms the foundation for the Bayesian approach.